jrb691/sw-rancher-deploy-input-image-composite-action/README.md

 # Deploy to Rancher Cluster - Input Image Tag
-Use if you want to be able to manually input what image you wish to deploy into rancher.
+Use if you want to be able to manually input what image tag to deploy into rancher.

 ### Parameters:
 Name | Type |        | Default |